This simple guide will show you exactly how travel insurance protects you and your money16 October 2021

 For cruises, your health insurance from home may not cover you if you’re traveling on a foreign-flagged ship (which includes most cruise ships).

-Medical Expense Coverage will cover you for accidents and emergency medical and dental care when you travel abroad.
+Medical Expense Coverage will cover you for accidents and emergency medical and dental care when you travel.

-Even if you are covered for basic emergency care overseas (again, a big IF), your current health insurance provider will almost certainly NOT pay to evacuate you and repatriate you back to the U.S.
+Even if your plan from home covers basic emergency care overseas, your current health insurance provider will almost certainly NOT pay to evacuate you and repatriate you back to the U.S.

-Medical emergencies can be scary, and the travel medical coverage explained above helps you get care.
+Medical emergencies can be scary, and the travel medical coverage explained above covers the medical costs.

 Emergency Evacuation Coverage will pay for emergency evacuation expenses such as airlifts and medically equipped flights back home, and oftentimes will transport you to the hospital of your choice for care.